edgd1er/rpi-icinga/README.md

 nconf: ```https://ip:port/nconf/```

+### Documentation

+Documentation is generated using [icinga-doc](https://github.com/Icinga/icinga-doc/) project.
+As the project is archived, a doc archive is shipped with the docker context (included in the project).

 ### Notifications

+[ssmtp](https://wiki.debian.org/sSMTP) is not maintained anymore.
-As a result of the change to msmstp, notifications command lines have to be rewritten. mail -s is not supported by msmtp.
+As a result of the change to [msmtp](https://wiki.debian.org/msmtp), notifications command lines have to be rewritten. mail -s is not supported by msmtp.
-The subject (-s "<value>") need to be moved.
+The subject (-s "<value>") need to be removed and a "subject:<value>\n\n" is to be added in front of the message.

 As per config, the default value is for the command: notify-host-by-email
 ```bash